-The basis of the government rent is from the government lease or grant that provides that rent is payable to the government.
+The basis of the government rent is derived from the government lease or grant that provides that rent is payable to the government.
 The government rent is calculated at 3 per cent of the rateable value of the property situated on the land leased and is adjusted with any subsequent changes in rateable value.

 Property tax is levied on property owners on the rental income derived from Hong Kong property.
 The tax is assessed on the net assessable value of the rental income.
 The current property tax rate is 15 per cent.

 In April 2021, the Hong Kong government stated that a plan to introduce a private residential vacancy tax could be revived.
 The proposed tax, first introduced in 2018 as a way to deter developers of new residential buildings from hoarding residential flats, would only target developers to prevent housing shortages but not homeowners.
 First-hand homes that remained unsold for 12 months after issuance of an occupation permit would fall within the ambit of the proposed tax, although no timeline has yet been set for the proposal to revive the introduction of the private residential vacancy tax.